qltysh/qlty/qlty-plugins/plugins/plugin_guide.md

 2. (Sometimes) Creating a parser in Rust which understands the tool's output format
 3. Creating at least 1 test target file in the fixtures directory with its expected output as a snapshot

-## Plugin Structure
+## Plugin Structure / Definition

 (N.B.: Copying and editing an existing plugin is a good way to get started, but this section helps put these files into context.)

 A plugin consists of:

 1. A top-level folder for `MY_PLUGIN` at `linters/${MY_PLUGIN}`
-2. The plugin definition file `linters/${MY_PLUGIN}/plugin.toml` located at the top level of this folder
+2. The plugin definition file `linters/${MY_PLUGIN}/plugin.toml` located at the top level of this folder, along with a simple test runner
-3. A "fixtures" directory under plugins containing the test target and snapshot for the target
+3. A "fixtures" directory under plugins containing the test target and snapshot for the target.

 ## The Plugin Definition File ("plugin.toml")